jontavd/BackEnd-Testing-Example/README.md

 gem bundle (rum in the root foolder)

-- start the test execution:
+** IMPORTANT - Test Execution:

-cucumber (in the root folder)
+(in the project's root folder) cucumber